Let’s see what probiotic foods are and how they can help your gut health and overall wellbeing.

 Curd contains lactic acid bacteria and bifidobacteria, probiotics that help relieve you of diarrhea and help you digest lactose, a sugar in milk.

-Panner is out-and-out an Indian probiotic food, rich in protein and fat.
+Panner is out-and-out an Indian probiotic food and a protein rich food.
 100 grams of panner will give you 11 grams of protein.

 Because panner contains a great amount of calcium, it may help children with teeth and bone formation.

 Buttermilk is a fermented Indian drink, removed of its fat content.
 It’s your cheap but healthy probiotic superstar!

 Kefir is a drink made out of fermented milk of a cow, goat or sheep. kefir has a slightly sour flavour and is created through a fermentation process.